qupath/qupath-docs/docs/advanced/stardist.rst

 QuPath will automatically rescale the image as required before input to the model.

 The 'best' value will depend upon the resolution of the images used to train the StarDist model.
-You can experiment with different values.
+You may need to experiment with different values.

 .. tip::